vruusmann/blog/_posts/2020-01-02-stacking_sklearn_lightgbm_xgboost.md

 Stacking LightGBM and XGBoost estimators is challenging due to their different categorical data pre-processing requirements.

-LightGBM performs the histogram-based binning of categorical values internally, and therefore expects categorical features to be kept as-is, or at most be encoded into categorical integer features using the `LabelEncoder` transformer class.
+LightGBM performs the histogram-based binning of categorical values internally, and therefore expects categorical features to be kept as-is, or at most be encoded into categorical integer features using the `LabelEncoder` transformer.
-XGBoost does not have such capabilities, and therefore expects categorical features to be binarized using either `LabelBinarizer` or `OneHotEncoder` transformer classes.
+XGBoost does not have such capabilities, and therefore expects categorical features to be binarized using either `LabelBinarizer` or `OneHotEncoder` transformers.

 The "homogenisation" of LightGBM and XGBoost estimators is possible by enforcing the binarization of categorical features.
 However, this reduces the predictive performance of LightGBM.